 Gems and Minerals

-Gem & Art aficionados will be thrilled to find that Tucson is home to top-notch art and specialty museums.
+Gem aficionados love Tucson's top-notch art and specialty museums.

 For More Information

-Provides links to mineral museums, photo galleries, and education outreach programs.
-It is a resource for educators, students, and the Arizona public.
+Explore links to mineral museums, photo galleries, and educational opportunities—a resource for educators, students, and the public.

-A Downtown Tucson resource for all rockhounds and hobbyists seeking more information on the history and geologic character of the state.
-Maps, books, free information and ideas for GeoTourism Day Trips are available from the helpful staff or their website.
+A downtown Tucson resource for all rockhounds and hobbyists seeking more information on the history and geologic character of the state.
+Maps, books, free information, and ideas for GeoTourism Day Trips are available online or from their helpful staff.